+I will fulfill the terms of this agreement: Student

+Faculty Sponsor and/or Supervisor

+Authorized by: Date:/

-Student Faculty Sponsor and/or Supervisor Authorized by: Director of Graduate Stud Date:// After the fo ender Studies, Lindley Hall 215 (Nina Taylor) form has been approved by the DGS, you will receive an e-mail granting you permission to enroll in this course.
+Return this form to Gender Studies, Lindley Hall 215 (Nina Taylor)

+After the form has been approved by the DGS, you will receive an e-mail granting you permission to enroll in this course.
-Appointment of Qualifying Exam Committee

-Department of Gender Studies
+Appointment of Qualifying Exam CommitteeDepartment of Gender Studies

-tudent Date
+Student Date

 University ID Number

 Year Admitted to PhD program

 COMMITTEE CHAIR:

 Printed Name Signature

 Department / GNDR Affiliation E-mail

 COMMITTEE MEMBER:

 Printed Name Signature

 Department / GNDR Affiliation E-mail

 COMMITTEE MEMBER:

 Printed Name Signature

 Department / GNDR Affiliation E-mail

 OUTSIDE COMMITTEE MEMBER:

 Printed Name Signature

 University E-mail

-Stuc lent's Signature
+Stuc dent's Signature

-Арр Director of Graduate Studies or Department Chair
+App Director of Graduate Studies or Department Chair

 and email address of the minor representative bel on on your exam committee?
-If so, please provide the name of ow.
+If so, please provide the name of low.
 If not, please attach evidence that the minor department or advisor or DGS in the minor department stating as much).

 Name of Minor Representative:

-Email of Minor Representative:
+Email of Minor Representative: 03/2016